erlyu/Local_HTTP_Server/README.md

 ## Multithreaded Web Server

 ### Introduction
-The Purpose of this project is built to simulate HTTP servers with the use of mutithreading as well as logging capabilities.
+This project is built to simulate HTTP servers with the use of mutithreading as well as logging capabilities.
 It takes in three seperate types of requests: GET, HEAD, and PUT, and preformes some action based on the request.

 ### Technologies
 * Programming Language C